WayneLambert/WayneLambert/README.md

 ## Approach to AI

-I use AI tools primarily for efficient research and exploration, but I architect and implement solutions myself.
-For me, understanding how a system works end-to-end is essential in its ongoing maintenance, especially when working on complex or high-scale systems.
+I use AI tools primarily for efficient research and exploration, but I design and implement solutions myself.
+For me, understanding how a system works end-to-end is essential to maintaining and evolving it, especially when working on complex or high-scale systems.

 ## Core Areas